adoeller/tc-githubfs/README.md

   - Repositories without a token use the REST release API individually
 - Double-click the "Latest Release" or "Latest Commit" cells to jump to the stored release/commit path
 - Click column headers in the settings dialog to sort your repositories
+- Open `[Check Updates]` in the GitHubFS root to run the same update check without opening the configuration dialog

+### Custom columns

+GitHubFS provides three repository columns for Total Commander:

+- `Latest Release` shows the release tag and date stored by the update check
+- `Latest Commit` shows the short commit SHA and date stored by the update check
+- `Updated` shows `True` when the most recent update check detected a changed release or commit; otherwise it is empty

 ## Configuration